 Cutting Guide

-Before starting, please join our Discord server.
+Before starting, please join the Discord server.

 Prerequisites